davebenner14/TheDailyDave/README.md

 ## Note

 The subscribe feature of this project does not include an API.
-To access the website, please [click here for website](#).
+To access the website, please [click here for website](#) -> Currently having issues deploying website, please check back soon.

 Thank you for your interest in The Daily Dave!